ABSOLUTE BEGINNERS, we have three classes under our belts!

-When you fold forward, your sit bones widen and hamstrings lengthen as you pivot from your hips.
+When you fold forward, your sit bones widen (when you wrap your inner thighs back) and hamstrings lengthen as you pivot from your hips, leading with your chest.
 Some people, however, have short hamstrings or are extremely tight in that area.
 In which case, a forward fold can be an uncomfortable experience.

 Three options here . . . either soften your knees as you lower down, thereby releasing some of the tension in the back of your legs (and lower back), OR use two blocks to support your hands, OR don't come down so far (see half standing forward fold modified pose below).

 Personally, I'd recommend the second and third option, because eventually you want your hamstrings to lengthen/stretch and by just going to your edge (and no further) you are effectively training your muscles to lengthen, whereas bending your knees slows down that process.

 Either way, do what feels right for you.
 Lean into the sensation, whether or not you label it 'good' or 'bad' in your mind.
 Remember, however, that there is a big difference between sensation and pain.
 Pain is bad.
 But if what you are feeling is discomfort, then stick with it.
 As long as you can still breathe comfortably, you are probably feeling a sensation of discomfort rather than pain.
 Take notice of what is happening in your body and act accordingly.